PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-14 18:41:16
+Last updated: 2024-04-14 18:41:49
-Random Quote: What if God doesn’t know what he’s doing?
-If the plan is wrong?
-If God is wrong? -
+Random Quote: In my body, where the shame gland should be, there is a second awesome gland.
+True story! - Barney Stinson